 How to Find and Define Your Family Core Values

-Home » Relationship Habits » How to Find and Define Your Family Core Values
+Home » Financial » How to Find and Define Your Family Core Values

-The values our parents taught us as children are called family core values, and whether we realized it or not at the time, they were playing a part in influencing the person we’d grow up to be.
+The values our parents taught us as children are called family core values, and whether we realized it or not at the time, they influenced the person we’d grow up to be.

-Typically starting in the teenage years, kids start to question their parents.
-In fact, they may choose to disagree with or ignore some of the family core values they are trying to impart upon them.
+Typically, starting in the teenage years, kids begin to question their parents.
+They may disagree with or ignore some of the family core values they are trying to impart to them.

-Younger children, however, are not often capable of making that distinction or exercising free will… so what their parents teach them is often considered law.
+Younger children, however, are not often capable of making that distinction or exercising free will… so what their parents teach them is usually considered law.

-Differences aside, values are the glue that holds a family and society together… and often serve as a moral compass when it comes to decision making, emotional ties and our behavior.
+Differences aside, values are the glue that holds a family and society together… and often serve as a moral compass when it comes to decision-making, emotional ties, and behavior.

-Now that you are the parent, you have the massive responsibility of establishing family core values for your kids.
-This means that you are tasked with not only leading by example, but teaching them how to think for themselves and behave appropriately in all kinds of social settings.
+Now that you are a parent, you have the massive responsibility of establishing family core values for your kids.
+This means that you are tasked with not only leading by example but also teaching them how to think for themselves and behave appropriately in all kinds of social settings.

-So how do you go about establishing and defining these values?
+So, how do you go about establishing and defining these family values?

 Step #1: Sit Down With Your Partner And A Notebook

-When you were contemplating marriage, your partner’s core values obviously played a huge part in the decision.
+When contemplating marriage, your partner’s core values likely played a huge part in the decision.

-On our first date, my husband and I discussed many of these things… and while that may seem “heavy” or unusual, we were already in our thirties and both knew we were ready to find someone to settle down and have children with.
+On our first date, my husband and I discussed many of these things… While that may seem “heavy” or unusual, we were already in our thirties, and both knew we were ready to find someone to settle down and have children with.

 We weren’t there to play games… dating was for mating.

-And once our first child came along, another conversation needed to happen regarding our family core values.
+And once our first child came, another conversation about our family's core values needed to happen.

-So, if you haven’t done so already, you need to grab a notebook and sit down with your partner to discuss the kind of children you want to raise.
+If you haven’t done so already, grab a notebook and sit down with your partner to discuss the kind of children you want to raise.

-You also need to take a good look at yourselves and see what it is you could possibly do better… or something you may want to change about your own lives.
+You also need to take a good look at yourselves and see what you could possibly do better… or change about your own lives.

 Your children will emulate your actions.

-For instance, if you work long hours and miss out on a lot of things, you might want to find a way to carve out more family time.
+For instance, if you work long hours and miss out on many things, you might want to find a way to carve out more family time.

 Family Core Value Goal: Togetherness

-As another example, if you have a tendency to spend money on extravagant things… perhaps you want to incorporate some volunteering or charitable donations into your family core values.
+As another example, if you tend to spend money on extravagant things… perhaps you should incorporate volunteering or charitable donations into your family's core values.
 (Check out this list of great songs about family love.)

 Family Core Value Goal: Selflessness